FedeIra/Project-Backend-Movie/backend-nodejs/README.md

 - **Node.js**: JavaScript runtime built on Chrome's V8 JavaScript engine.
 - **TypeScript**: A superset of JavaScript that adds static types to the language.
+- **Javascript**: A high-level, interpreted programming language that conforms to the ECMAScript specification.
+In this project is used only for the lambda function.
 - **Fastify**: A fast and low overhead web framework for Node.js.
 - **MongoDB**: A NoSQL database that stores data in flexible, JSON-like documents.
 For this project im using MongoDB Atlas.
 MongoDB Atlas is a fully managed cloud database service.
 - **Docker**: A platform for developing, shipping, and running applications in containers.
 - **JWT**: JSON Web Tokens are an open, industry-standard RFC 7519 method for representing claims securely between two parties.
 - **TMDB API**: The Movie Database (TMDb) API is a resource for any developers that want to integrate movie, TV show, and cast data in their application.
 - **AWS S3**: Amazon Simple Storage Service (Amazon S3) is an object storage service that offers industry-leading scalability, data availability, security, and performance.
+- **AWS Lambda**: AWS Lambda lets you run code without provisioning or managing servers.
+- **Email.js**: A Node.js module for sending emails using SMTP.

 ## Installation